pgsleepy/ultimatexr.io-1/content/docs/multiplayer/multiplayer-programming.md

 ## Next Steps

-For a complete guide on **StateSave** and **StateSync** functionality please visit the [State Serialization and Synchronization](/docs/programming-guide/state-serialization-and-synchronization-introduction) section of the Programming Guide.
+Head over to the [State Serialization and Synchronization](/docs/programming-guide/state-serialization-and-synchronization-introduction) section of the Programming Guide for a complete guide on **StateSave** and **StateSync** functionality.